natecook/jennajuby/site/content/post/acadia-national-park.md

 \- Rent a car, you'll definitely need one to explore the park

-\- Reserve a car pass to drive Cadillac Summit Loop
+\- Reserve a car pass to drive Cadillac Summit Loop as soon as you book your trip

 \- Offline download a map of Acadia before the trip so that you can navigate around the park without phone service (because there definitely won't be any)

+\- If you can, visit in September or early October when the crowds are gone and the weather is the perfect